Cast iron cauldron: How to manage the fire?

 How to light a fire with a ferrocerium rod

-2. Create a safe and controlled fire pit
+2. Creating a safe and controlled fire pit

 Two precautions to take to secure the environment:

-- Surround the fire with a large circle of stones to prevent accidental spread.
+- Surround the fire with a large circle of stones to prevent unintentional spreading.

 - Carefully clear the surroundings: no dry vegetation, no low branches.
 Safety first!